9 Min Read

 How Does Dutch Work?

 Dutch works by facilitating the establishment of a veterinary-client-patient-relationship (VCPR) remotely.
-A VCPR can be established remotely in some states to obtain a diagnosis and prescription from a veterinary professional.
+A VCPR can be established remotely in most states to obtain a diagnosis and prescription from a veterinary professional.
 We proudly partner with top vets that can establish a VCPR online, much like a traditional face-to-face vet.
-Dutch is currently available in 14 states (and growing), including:

 Once you’ve verified that Dutch is available in your state, you can proceed with our in-depth online consultation, which closely mirrors an in-person visit.
 You’ll be asked to answer questions regarding the health of your pet and describe their symptoms.
 Honesty and thorough responses allow our veterinary team to make the most of your experience with us!
 The vet may even request a video or photograph highlighting their condition.